Heliot Ramos Preview, Player Props: Giants vs. Reds

 Heliot Ramos At The Plate

-- Ramos has four doubles, a home run and four walks while batting .217.
+- Ramos has four doubles, a home run and four walks while hitting .208.

-- Ramos has gotten a hit in 10 of 19 games this season, but he has zero multi-hit games.
+- In 10 of 20 games this year, Ramos got a hit, but only one each time.

-- Ramos has driven in a run twice this season, but just one in each of those games.
+- Ramos has picked up an RBI twice this season, but just one in each of those games.

-- He has scored in five games this season (26.3%), but has had no multi-run games.
+- He has scored in five games this year (25.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.